 - Send out any work without it being looked at/edited by someone else such as tutor or colleague

-- Be too optimistic in how much you can do in a given period
+- Be too optimistic about how much you can do in a given period

 Importance of Social Media

 Most of us use many forms every day for many purposes.
 You can consider how to use social media as a platform for your publication ambitions, such as: